-You must have noted that I am a huge fan of this delicious and creamy sauce!
-Therefore I have decided to upload one recipe only for the actual sate sauce, which can be used in many different dishes.
+You must have noticed that I am a huge fan of this delicious and creamy sauce!
+Peanut sauce!
+Also known as Saté sauce.
+Therefore I have decided to upload one recipe only for the making of the actual sauce.

 You can make the sauce in many different ways.
 Some like it hot, some like it sweet.
 You can completely adjust it to your personal liking.
-The main things it should always have in it, is;
+The main things it should always contain, are;

 - water, or dairy free milk